YMAX Covered Call Strategy

 Frequently asked questions

-- A covered call on YMAX is the covered call strategy applied to YMAX (etf).
+A covered call on YMAX is the covered call strategy applied to YMAX (etf).
 The strategy is structurally neutral to slightly bullish: A covered call pairs long stock with a short out-of-the-money call, collecting premium and capping upside above the short strike in exchange for income.
-With YMAX etf trading near $7.96, the strikes shown on this page are snapped to the nearest listed YMAX chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With YMAX etf at $7.67 on the most recent close, the strikes shown on this page are snapped to the nearest listed YMAX chain strike and the premiums come straight from that session's bid/ask midpoint.

-- Max profit equals short-strike minus cost basis plus premium times 100; max loss is cost basis minus premium (at zero).
+Max profit equals short-strike minus cost basis plus premium times 100; max loss is cost basis minus premium (at zero).
 Breakeven is cost basis minus premium.
-For the YMAX covered call priced from the end-of-day chain at a 30-day expiry (ATM IV 20.00%), the computed maximum profit is $29.00 per contract and the computed maximum loss is -$770.00 per contract.
+For the YMAX covered call priced from the end-of-day chain at a 30-day expiry (ATM IV 9.40%), the computed maximum profit is unbounded per contract and the computed maximum loss is unbounded per contract.
 Live intraday quotes will differ as the chain moves through the trading session.

-- The breakeven for the YMAX covered call priced on this page is roughly $7.71 at expiration, derived from end-of-day chain premiums.
+The breakeven for the YMAX covered call priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current YMAX market-implied 1-standard-deviation expected move is approximately 5.73%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The YMAX market-implied 1-standard-deviation expected move in the same options snapshot is approximately 2.69%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.